kaikrmen/kaikrmen/readme.md

 ## AI Systems & Intelligent Automation

-AI is implemented as infrastructure not as a productivity tool.
+AI is treated as a system capability embedded in infrastructure not a user-facing feature.

 • LLM integration (OpenAI, Claude)